Organizational Capacity and Growth

 What is it?

 Organizational capacity is like a bucket that holds water.
-Your necessary productivity and skilled knowledge is the bucket.
+Your required production and skilled knowledge are the buckets.
 The people, products, processes, and procedures are the water.

 Is the water filling the bucket?
 Is it overflowing?
 Is it too low?